Top 10 Best Sites

 Study

-Women who have sex early in a relationship may set themselves up for greater relationship dissatisfaction down the line, says a new study.
+Women who have sex early in a relationship may set themselves up for greater relationship dissatisfaction down the line, says one study.

 Cornell professor Sharon Sassley reviewed data coming out of the 2006 Marital and Relationship Survey, a report that looked at approximately 600 couples who were either living together or married.
 The couples had low-to-moderate income and all had children who were still minors.